LunarianProductions/VS_TCL/README.txt

     PERMISSIONS XDDDD
 #-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-#-

-Little info, you have FULL PERMISSION to stream, letsplay, meme, shitpost, do WHATEVER you want with the game.
+Little info, you have FULL PERMISSION to stream, letsplay, meme, shitpost, do WHATEVER you want with the mod.
 Use the music in videos you do, use art, ANYTHING.
 GO CRAZY BRO.

 If you do make any sort of video, it would be a bro move if you linked the game and spread the word

-Play the original On Newgrounds - https://www.newgrounds.com/portal/view/770371 Support the original game on Itch.io - https://ninja-muffin24.itch.io/funkin
+Play the original game On Newgrounds - https://www.newgrounds.com/portal/view/770371 Support the original game on Itch.io - https://ninja-muffin24.itch.io/funkin

 If not no biggie we don't fully hate you only kinda no biggie.